tomas-fryza/avr-course/lab5-uart/README.md

    | `b` |  |  |  |
    | `c` |  |  |  |

-10. Use [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) and modify color and format of transmitted strings according to the following code.
-Try other formatting styles.
+2. Use [ANSI Escape Sequences](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797) and modify color and format of one column from the previous table.
+Try other formatting styles as well.

    ```c
    /*